cloe-lang/doc/overview/index.md

 # Overview

-The overview and foundations of Coel programming language.
+The overview and foundations of Cloe programming language.